-Section 194IA of the Income Tax Act, 1961 deals with the TDS on the purchase of an immovable property at the time of transaction.
-The Finance Act of 2013 introduced this section to process a taxpayer's purchase transaction of immovable property.
+Section 194IA of the Income Tax Act, 1961, deals with the TDS on the purchase of an immovable property at the time of transaction.
 Property tax is applicable to owners of the property by the appropriate authorities like a municipality or municipal corporation.

+It is calculated based on the value of the land and the property.
 The tax amount is then used for the maintenance and running of local and public amenities.

-How Is Property Tax Calculated?
+How Is Property Tax Calculated

 The formula that is used for property tax calculation is: